TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/classic.md

 tags: ["Tyk plugins", "API Gateway middleware", "Custom middleware", "Custom API request", "Tyk Classic API"]
 ---

-For API plugins that are deployed as [plugin bundles]({{< ref "/plugins/how-to-serve-plugins/plugin-bundles" >}}), the API should be configured with the name of the plugin bundle file to download from your remote web server.
+For custom plugins that are deployed as [plugin bundles]({{< ref "/plugins/how-to-serve-plugins/plugin-bundles" >}}), the API should be configured with the name of the plugin bundle file to download from your remote web server.
 Furthermore, the Gateway should be [configured]({{< ref "/plugins/how-to-serve-plugins/plugin-bundles#gateway-configuration" >}}) to enable downloading plugin bundles.

 You can configure your API with the name of the plugin bundle file to download within the Tyk Classic API definition or API Designer.